How do you reduce the chance of rebound weight gain?

-The pattern that holds the loss is boring and specific.
-Hit one gram of protein per pound of bodyweight per day, spread across three or four meals.
-Lift weights two or three times a week, full body, focused on compound movements.
-Weigh yourself daily on the same scale at the same time, and watch the seven day rolling average instead of the daily number.
-Sleep at least seven hours, because short sleep raises hunger hormones.
+The pattern that tends to hold the loss is boring and specific.
+Aim for roughly one gram of protein per pound of bodyweight per day, spread across three or four meals.
+Lift weights a couple of times a week, full body, focused on compound movements.
+Weigh yourself on the same scale at the same time, and watch a rolling average instead of any single day.
+Protect your sleep, since short sleep can raise hunger.
 Track your habits in one place so you can see when one starts slipping before the others follow.
-Set a written weight threshold, often two to three percent above your post-loss weight, and a plan with your doctor for what happens if you cross it.
+And agree on a plan with your doctor for what happens if your weight drifts past a threshold you set together.
 The plan is the prevention.
+This is general guidance, not medical advice, your prescriber should shape any decision about restarting or adjusting medication.

 Related questions